What started as a small 11-12 character roster has since gotten surprisingly huge. This page will keep track of everyone who appeared in this game.

-Often named "Krila" for short, she first appeared in Dangerous as the third boss.
+Nicknamed "Krila", she first appeared in Dangerous!! as the third boss.
 Judging by her brooch and armband and the way she talks about her "master", she might be part of Waruda too...

-- Chuunibyou: Of the Evil Eye variant, she behaves and acts as though she can see dark powers coming from people and often speaks in Purple Prose, sometimes to the point that she's tripping on whatever she just said.Krila: (Battle Victory) Nectar of Victory...
+- Chuunibyou: Of the Evil Eye variant; she speaks and acts as though she can see dark powers coming from people and often speaks in Purple Prose, sometimes to the point that she trips on whatever she just said.Krila: (Battle Victory) Nectar of Victory...
 Does it taste good?Krila: (Character Selected) I am the one trapped in darkness and hunger. (beat) Grab me some food.

 - Eyepatch of Power: Like any good chuuni, she wears one on her right eye.

-- Girls Love Stuffed Animals: Always carries a rather worn-out lion plushy on her.
+- Girls Love Stuffed Animals: Always carries a worn-out lion plushie on her.
 Her hyper is even called "Plushie Master".

-- Perpetual Poverty: Hasn't eaten in three days when she fought QP in QP Shooting Dangerous.
-Many of her voice lines refers to her hunger (at times, she does sounds like she is eating something) and she is overjoyed when she obtains stars.
+- Perpetual Poverty: Krila hadn't eaten in three days when she fought QP in QP Shooting - Dangerous!!.
+Many of her voice lines refer to her hunger (at times she does sound like she's eating something) and she is overjoyed when she obtains stars.